Adeshppp/Java-Course/Readme.md

 Anonymous class:
 When we know that there is concreate or abstract class which is only be used once then in that situation we can use anonymous class.

+ Interface:
+ each methodd in the interface is abstract and public. we dont need to explicitly declare it as abstract and public. each variable in interface is static and final, so we should assign a value there itself. at the time of accessing or calling those varianbles we can use interface name as a reference like A.age;
+ multiple imnheritence is possible by using interfaces. we can not instantiate the interface so there is no space for a interface in a heap memory thats why we need to call any declared variable in it by using interface name reference.

+calss -> class : extends
+interface -> class : implements
+interface -> interface : extends